Zucchini Cornbread

 3. Preheat oven to 400 degrees.

-4. Grease a 9 inch round cake pan.
+4. Grease a 9 inch cast iron skillet or a round cake pan.

 5. Whisk together the flour, cornmeal, and baking powder in a large bowl.
 Set aside.